borntofrappe/game-development/02 Breakout/Breakout — Final/README.md

                     * ←-- victory ←-------
 ```

 By pressing `escape` in the paddle select, serve, play or victory state the game moves back to the start screen (symbolized by the asterisk character `*`).
-Otherwise, the game is quit altogether.
+The escape key in the other states has the game quit altogether.